 Another day, another bout of negative publicity for Tom Cruise's beseiged Valkyrie.

-A dozen extras who worked on the WWII-era film last summer are seeking $11 million from Cruise and his production company, United Artists, over injuries allegedly sustained while filming what should have been a less-than-action-packed sequence in Berlin.
+A dozen extras who worked on the WWII-era film last summer have filed an $11 million lawsuit against Cruise and his production company, United Artists, over injuries allegedly sustained while filming what should have been a less-than-action-packed sequence in Berlin.

 Cruise was not on set at the time.